I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Below are just a few things that you need to have in place in order to pull off a successful product launch.

-- Pre-Launch Landing Page – I suggest OptimizePress for landing pages.
+- Pre-Launch Landing Page – I suggest Elementor for landing pages

 - A salesletter to sell your product (pending the type of product you are selling)

-- Website, back-end technology, payment systems, etc. ready to go 1-2 weeks before you go live.
+- Website, back-end technology, payment systems, etc. ready to go weeks before you go live.
+Read that last part 28 times

 - Affiliates or JV Partners (if you’re going to have an affiliate program on day 1.)

-- Various marketing materials needed for the pre-launch and launch
+- Various marketing materials ready for the pre-launch, launch, and post-launch

 The above are just the basics.
-Depending on the complexity of your pre-launch and your marketing budget, you could add another 50 things to this list.
+Depending on the complexity of your pre-launch and your marketing budget, you could very easily add another 50-100+ things to this list.
+Sound crazy?

-It’s a hell of a lot of work and can sometimes take some specialized knowledge.
+Yes.
+It’s a hell of a lot of work and can take some very specialized knowledge.
 But it’s worth it.

 A pre-launch for your new product that gets some traction can turn your product launch and company into a massive success overnight.